Executive Leadership Team

 Rachel Lynch

-COO: Leads the Operations Division, including Division Chiefs and deputies.
-They are responsible for training, mentoring, inspiring, and assessing their ratees while ensuring alignment with company objectives.
-Additionally, they propose, plan, execute, monitor, and continuously improve the Semester Plan to drive mission success.
-They must submit a Weekly Report summarizing results, issues, recommendations, and next steps, with deputies contributing to their Division Chief’s entry.
-At the end of the semester, they will also submit a Semester Debrief, incorporating input from their deputies.
+COO: Leads the operations division, including division chiefs and deputies.
+They are responsible for training, mentoring, inspiring and assessing their ratees while ensuring alignment with company objectives.
+Additionally, they propose, plan, execute, monitor, and continuously improve the semester plan to drive mission success.
+They must submit a weekly report summarizing results, issues, recommendations and next steps, with deputies contributing to their division chief's entry.
+At the end of the semester, they will also submit a semester debrief, incorporating input from their deputies.

-CMO: Leads the Marketing Division, including Division Chiefs and Deputies.
-They are responsible for training, mentoring, inspiring, and assessing their ratees while ensuring alignment with company objectives.
-Additionally, they propose, plan, execute, monitor, and continuously improve the Semester Plan to drive mission success.
-They must submit a Weekly Report summarizing results, issues, recommendations, and next steps, with deputies contributing to their Division Chief’s entry.
-At the end of the semester, they will also submit a Semester Debrief, incorporating input from their deputies.
+CMO: Leads the marketing division, including division chiefs and deputies.
+They are responsible for training, mentoring, inspiring and assessing their ratees while ensuring alignment with company objectives.
+Additionally, they propose, plan, execute, monitor, and continuously improve the semester plan to drive mission success.
+They must submit a weekly report summarizing results, issues, recommendations and next steps with deputies, contributing to their division chief's entry.
+At the end of the semester, they will also submit a semester debrief, incorporating input from their deputies.

-CHRO: Leads the Human Resources Division, including Division Chiefs and Deputies.
-They are responsible for training, mentoring, inspiring, and assessing their ratees while ensuring alignment with company objectives.
-Additionally, they propose, plan, execute, monitor, and continuously improve the Semester Plan to drive mission success.
-They must submit a Weekly Report summarizing results, issues, recommendations, and next steps, with deputies contributing to their Division Chief’s entry.
-At the end of the semester, they will also submit a Semester Debrief, incorporating input from their deputies.
+CHRO: Leads the human resources division, including division chiefs and deputies.
+They are responsible for training, mentoring, inspiring and assessing their ratees while ensuring alignment with company objectives.
+Additionally, they propose, plan, execute, monitor, and continuously improve the semester plan to drive mission success.
+They must submit a weekly report summarizing results, issues, recommendations and next steps, with deputies contributing to their division chief's entry.
+At the end of the semester, they will also submit a semester debrief, incorporating input from their deputies.

-CAO: Leads the Activity Division, assisting activity leads in the planning, executing, and debriefing of a company-wide and leadership-focused activity according to Project and Activity Guidance.
-They lead professional communication and coordination among internal and external stakeholders.
-Additionally, they must submit a Weekly Report summarizing results, issues, recommendations, and next steps in accordance with the activity status.
-At the end of the semester, students will also submit a Semester Debrief, which will encapsulate all the successes of the semester.
+CAPO: Leads the activity and project division.
+The CAPO assists activity leaders in planning, executing and debriefing a company-wide, leadership-focused activity in accordance with project and activity guidance.
+They also lead professional communication and coordination among internal and external stakeholders.
+They are responsible for training, mentoring, inspiring and assessing their ratees while ensuring alignment with company objectives.
+Additionally, they must submit a weekly report summarizing results, issues, recommendations and next steps in accordance with the activity status.
+At the end of the semester, they will also submit a semester debrief that encapsulates all semester successes.

 Team Leaders